-- Turn OFF the cold water supply to RO system.
-Turn OFF tank's ball-valve.
-Turn ON the RO faucet briefly to relief the built-up pressure inside the RO system.
-This will make opening the housings easier. - 2) See Fig.14A.
+- 2) See Fig.14A.
 Locate the Membrane housing on the system (labeled "Membrane").
-Remove the White tubing from the housing's cap at point D. Do so by Pushing In and Holding Down on the collet ring into the elbow fitting, then pulling out the tubing at the same time.
+Remove the WHITE tubing from the housing's cap at point D. Do so by Pushing In and Holding Down on the collet ring into the elbow fitting, then pulling out the tubing at the same time.
 (Do not remove the L-shaped fitting).
 Open up the cap (turn counter-clockwise).
-Remove the used membrane.
-Discard.
+Remove the used membrane and discard.
 Insert the new membrane using a pair of pliers.
-Push membrane into housing tightly.
+Push membrane into housing.
 Avoid touching the Membrane with your hands to prevent contamination! - 3) Important!
 Make sure the "double-ring" end of the membrane goes into the housing first as shown in Fig.14B below.
 The membrane cannot filter water if it's inserted in the WRONG direction! - 4) Close the housing cap.
-Reconnect the White tubing to the cap.
-Turn on the cold water supply and open the tank valve.
+Reconnect the White tubing to the cap point D. Turn on the cold water supply and open the tank valve.
 Let the RO system run to re-fill the tank (takes about 2-3 hours).